MarjoleinDijkstraGroupUU/VariationalUmbrellaSeeding/README.md

 4. **Umbrella Sampling**: Perform Umbrella Sampling simulations with hybrid Monte Carlo to obtain barrier segments

     * Use the Jupyter notebook `scripts/notebooks/idealized-barrier.ipynb` to estimate reasonable bias widths for the bias potentials.
+Note that this notebook estimates bias widths, which can be converted into spring constants as $k = 1/(bias ~width)^2$.

     * Use the python script `python hmc_npt_bias.py` to perform the Umbrella Sampling simulations with hybrid Monte Carlo.